-Not filing required tax returns can be construed by the IRS as tax evasion, considered a criminal act.
+Not filing required tax returns can be construed by the IRS as tax evasion and considered a criminal act.
 This is a very serious matter, punishable by a fine of $10,000 and one year in jail for each year not filed.
 However, the IRS would much rather get taxpayers back into the system than prosecute the average person who makes a mistake.
-Regardless of why you have unfiled tax returns, the first step to resolving your tax problems – before the IRS will consider any payment plan or tax settlement offer – is to become compliant by filing all your delinquent tax returns.
-Although this may seem like an overwhelming task, the professionals at US Tax Shield have extensive experience helping people just like you become IRS compliant, leading to tax debt relief and peace of mind.
+Regardless of why you have unfiled tax returns, the first step to resolving your tax problems before the IRS will consider any payment plan or tax settlement offer is to become compliant by filing all your delinquent tax returns.
+Although this may seem like an overwhelming task, the professionals at US Tax Shield have extensive experience helping people just like you become compliant leading to tax debt relief and peace of mind.

 Most people who do not file their tax return are probably not aware that the IRS will likely file one for them!
 This is called a SFR, a Substitute for Return.
 Because the IRS prepares this using only standard deductions and one personal exemption, you won’t get credit for deductions you would otherwise have taken.
 This results in overstatement of your taxes owed, as well as additional penalties and interest.